-The harvesting of honey isn't the most straightforward of beekeeping tasks.
-While there are an ever-increasing number of tools available to extract honey from the comb, it does take a little time, as we will discover elsewhere.
+The harvesting of honey isn’t the most straightforward of beekeeping tasks.
+While there are numerous tools available to extract honey from the comb, it does take a little time, as we will discover elsewhere.

 But does it really work?
 How well does Flow Hive deliver on this vision and are there any drawbacks?

 Our attempt at a balanced view

 In this lesson, PerfectBee takes a close and balanced look at the Flow Hive.
 As you read this, know one thing – there will be fellow readers who look at the title and immediately know where they stand.